drtamaskovacs/sptech_homepage/README.md

 # TBD

-TBD is an awesome tech consulting company - this is their landing page
+TBD is an awesome tech consulting company - this is their landing page.

 ## 💻 Commands